-[7], asserted that the complex management tasks modelling dynamic and multi-dimensional spatial information have become one of the research topics in current land administration and management systems.
+Döner et al. [15] asserted that the complex management tasks modelling dynamic and multidimensional spatial information have become one of the research topics in the current land administration and management systems.
 However, most of the individual approaches have shown some limitations in certain situations.
 They, therefore, proposed the foundation of LA for 4D that involves a partition both in space and time without gaps or overlaps.
-The summary for the conclusion of that paper was that the problems are the same for technical and legal administration of these 4D objects in different countries but they agreed that countries have different legislation on LA and adjustment in land management can be required to apply the solution.
+The summary for the conclusion of that paper was that the problems are the same for the technical and legal administration of these 4D objects in different countries but they agreed that countries with different legislation on LA and adjustment in land management can be required to apply the solution.

-[12], discussed the adoption of a spatial information using science approach to bridge the gap between the technical and administrative aspect of groundwater management.
-The authors presented that the solution for global issues in groundwater resource management can be managed by the advancement in technologies.
-First step towards implementation of techniques which are essential is to include spatio-temporal dynamics properly in the standard data models.
+Ghawana et al. [16] discussed the adoption of a spatial information using science approach to bridge the gaps between the technical and administrative aspects of groundwater management.
+The authors presented that the solution for the global issues in groundwater resource management can be managed by the advancement in technologies.
+First step towards the implementation of techniques which are essential is to include spatio-temporal dynamics properly in the standard data models.
 Meanwhile, spatial and temporal dimension review was done for legal-administrative and spatial units under the components of the standard LADM model.
-The authors agreed that another research on this topic should focus on a number of issues in other to derive Groundwater Rights Profile as well as an Aquifer Spatial Profile.
+The authors agreed that another research on this topic should focus on a number of issues in order to derive Groundwater Rights Profile as well as an Aquifer Spatial Profile.

-[25], studied the need for a 4D cadastral system by introducing time elements on cadastre by describing some case studies.
-Although, the authors agreed that the paper is an initial analysis which does not provide a final solution, but the aim is to start the international discussion on the requirements for a 4D cadastral registration.
-Having mentioned several aspects of temporal cadastral, considered and analyzed the following three cases;
+Oosterom et al. [17] studied the needs for a 4D cadastral system by introducing time elements on cadastre by describing some case studies.
+Although the authors agreed that the paper is an initial analysis which does not provide a final solution, the aim is to start the international discussion on the requirements for a 4D cadastral registration.
+Having mentioned several aspects of temporal cadastral, they considered and analysed the following three cases: